 Roxen can take care of many of the special features of other well-known servers.
 Basically it is quite painless to switch to Roxen.
-However, in version 1.0 there isn't any easy way of moving the configurations of another web server to Roxen.
-Below you'll find the common special features of other servers and how Roxen treats them.
+However, for the moment there isn't any easy way of moving the configurations of another web server to Roxen.
+Below you'll find the most common special features of other servers and how Roxen treats them.